5jt/dyalog-cookbook/manuscript/03 Package MyApp as an executable.md

 A> ~~~
 A>
 A> You can even use this to investigate what is about to be written to the session (the left argument of `Catch`) and make the function stop when it reaches the output you are looking for.
 In the above example we check for anything that’s empty.
+A>
+A>

-Notes:
+A> Notes:
+A>

-* Don't try the `⎕se.onSessionPrint←'#.Catch'` syntax with `⎕SE`; just stick with `⎕WS` as in the above example.
+A> * Don't try the `⎕se.onSessionPrint←'#.Catch'` syntax with `⎕SE`; just stick with `⎕WS` as in the above example.
+A>

-* Don't forget to clear the stack after `Catch` crashed because if you don't and instead call `test` again it would behave as if there was no handler associated with the `SessionPrint` event.
+A> * Don't forget to clear the stack after `Catch` crashed because if you don't and instead call `test` again it would behave as if there was no handler associated with the `SessionPrint` event.

-`TxtToCsv` however has a shy result, so it won't write its result to the session.
+`TxtToCsv` has a shy result, so it won't write its result to the session.
 That’s fine.

-## Reading arguments from the command line
+## Preparing the application

 `TxtToCsv` needs an argument.
-The EXE we are about to create must take it from the command line.
+The EXE we are about to create must fetch it from the command line.
 We'll give `MyApp` a function `StartFromCmdLine`.

 We will also introduce `SetLX`: the last line of the DYAPP will run it to set `⎕LX`:

 ~~~
 Target #